Healthy Homes Assessment Brown Owl

 Draught Stopping Brown Owl

-Draughts may lead to dropping temperatures within houses.
-A damp home will cost more to heat, resulting in wasted energy and increased bills.
+Draughts may lead to dropping temperatures within households.
+A humid home is more expensive to heat, resulting in wasted energy and resulting in higher bills.

-You don’t need to block holes or gaps that are part of the building.
-For example, tiny gaps around windows and doors might be necessary to allow for the movement of the structure as the home warms and cools to allow them to be opened and closed rather than being stuck.
-We will check all windows and doors in our Healthy Homes assessment of your rental property.
+You don’t need to block off holes or gaps that are part of the construction.
+For example, tiny gaps around doors and windows might be necessary to allow for movement within the building as the household is heated and cools to allow them to be opened and closed rather instead of being stuck.
+We will check every window and door during our Healthy Homes assessment of your rental property.

 draught stopping building inspections